colinmeinke/havana-server/README.md

 compatible file that has been compiled using [Babel](https://babeljs.io).

+In the `dist` directory there are two files, the default is `server.js`.

 Havana server currently requires the
 [Babel polyfill](https://babeljs.io/docs/usage/polyfill).
-In the `dist` directory there are two files, the default `server.js` and `server.with-polyfill.js` that includes the Babel browser polyfill.
+You are expected to supply this yourself.
+However, as a courtesy you will also find `server.with-polyfill.js` in the `dist` directory.